BILPAware/FutureWMassAnalysis/README.md

 ```

 ## How to use
-Run the following inside the `Reading-from-Delphes` directory.
+Run the following inside the `FutureWMassAnalysis` directory.

 ```
 pipenv run python PlotFromRoot.py example.yaml